spevans/swift-project1/doc/development.md

 By convention, x86_64 kernel code is compiled to use [canonical address space](https://en.wikipedia.org/wiki/X86-64#VIRTUAL-ADDRESS-SPACE) although it isnt a requirement.
-The default [memory model](http://eli.thegreenplace.net/2012/01/03/understanding-the-x64-code-models) is `small' which puts code into the first 2GB of memory using RIP-relative addressing.
-To compile code to work with RIP-relative addressing in the highest 2GB (sometimes refereed to as `negative address space' as the top bit is set) would require an '-mcmodel=kernel' option (like clang).
-Currently swift doesnt have an `-mcmodel' option so I just changed the default model in [IRGen.cpp](https://github.com/spevans/swift-kstdlib/blob/swift-kernel-20170515/lib/IRGen/IRGen.cpp#L502) from
+The default [memory model](http://eli.thegreenplace.net/2012/01/03/understanding-the-x64-code-models) is `small` which puts code into the first 2GB of memory using RIP-relative addressing.
+To compile code to work with RIP-relative addressing in the highest 2GB (sometimes refereed to as `negative address space' as the top bit is set) would require an `-mcmodel=kernel` option (like clang).
+Currently swift doesnt have an `-mcmodel` option so I just changed the default model in [IRGen.cpp](https://github.com/spevans/swift-kstdlib/blob/swift-kernel-20170515/lib/IRGen/IRGen.cpp#L502) from
-'Default' to 'Kernel'.
+`Default` to `Kernel`.
 The only other compiler change was disabling negative pointer values not needing to be refcounted and used as tagged pointers for small values.
 In effect this needs to be swapped round since all pointers in negative space will be valid but lower half pointers wont be valid kernel